Graph sub-sampling for divide-and-conquer algorithms in large networks: Simulation Study

 \subsubsection{Settings}

 We again look at six simulation settings.
-For each setting, we generate a network, apply Algorithm 2 and compute the AUC between the outputted proportions and true labels.
-We vary different aspects of the data-generating model as well as the algorithm hyper-parameters.
-All networks are generated from a CP-SBM.
-The networks are generated the same as in the community detection simulations except now $p_{11}>p_{12}>p_{22}$ where $p_{11},p_{12},p_{22}$ represent the core-core, core-periphery, and periphery-periphery edge probabilities, respectively.
-Each setting is repeated for 100 MC replications and the average AUC is reported.
+For each setting, we generate a network, apply Algorithm 2 and compute the area under the receiver operator curve (AUC) between the outputted proportions and true labels.
+CP identification is fundamentally about classifying nodes as core or periphery and AUC is a popular metric for such tasks \citep[e.g.,][]{Kojaku2018, naik2021}.
+The base CP detection algorithm is a greedy algorithm based on Algorithm 1 from \cite{yanchenko2022divide}.
+Similar to the community detection simulations, we also apply this algorithm to the entire network as a benchmark for comparison (Full).
+The networks are generated the same way as in the community detection simulations except now $p_{11}>p_{12}>p_{22}$ where $p_{11},p_{12},p_{22}$ represent the core-core, core-periphery, and periphery-periphery edge probabilities, respectively.
+For each setting, we fix $p_{22}=0.001$ and set $p_{12}=\frac12p_{11}$.

 The simulation settings are summarized in Table \ref{tab:cp_settings}.
-For each setting, we fix $p_{22}=0.001$ and set $p_{12}=\frac12p_{11}$.
-In setting 7, we vary $p_{11}$ where larger values correspond to a greater strength of a CP structure.
-Settings 8 and 9 look at the effect of increasing the network size where the former fixes $B$ while the latter allows $B$ to increase with $n$.
-The effect of the core size is studied in setting 10.
-Choice of hyper-parameters are investigated in settings 11 and 12, varying the values of $B$ and $q$, respectively.
+In setting 7, we vary $p_{11}=0.002$, $0.003$, $\dots$, $0.020$ where larger values correspond to a stronger CP structure.
+Settings 8 and 9 look at the effect of increasing the network size where the former fixes $B$ while the latter allows $B$ to increase with $n$, i.e., $B=\frac12n$.
+Both settings consider $n=1 000$, $2 000$, $\dots$, $8 000$.
+The effect of the core size, $\alpha$, is studied in setting 10 for $\alpha=0.002$, $0.004$, $\dots$, $ 0.008$, $0.01$, $0.02$, $\dots$, $0.05$, $0.10$, $0.20$, $0.30$.
+The choice of hyper-parameters is investigated in settings 11 and 12, varying the values of $B$ and $q$, respectively.
+We vary $B=100$, $250$, $500$, $1 000$, $2 500$, $5 000$, $10 000$ and $qn=50$, $100$, $250$, $500$ in these settings, respectively.
+Each setting is repeated for 100 Monte Carlo replications and the average AUC and total run time are reported.
+In the Supplemental Materials, we also report the average detection time per sub-sample.